 Coaching Icon Reno Manne possible return to British Tennis with London Academy

 Reno Manne has coached 6 world #1 players in his remarkable coaching career.
-An original student and then coach at the famous the famous Nick Bollettieri Tennis Academy in Florida.
+An original student and then coach at the famous Nick Bollettieri Tennis Academy in Florida.

 He is arguably a coach that has defined and developed much of the success Bollettieri has been credited for.